A massive mountain range with dramatic drops down to a sandy beach under dark clouds, yet in golden light from a low sun in the distance

 • Onboard cafe serving hot meals and refreshments

-• Pedestrian fares start from FREE (250 NOK for a seat guarantee)
+• As a foot passenger the fare start from FREE (250 NOK for a seat guarantee)

 • Stunning fjord and mountain panoramas throughout the journey